ProjectCodeKw/Word-Recognition-/README.md

 # DSP Word Recognition Streamlit APP
 ## Description
 This project utilizes the functionalities of bandpass filters and the frequency domain energy formula for a given audio signal to differentiate between words.
 The computation in this project is done in the frequency domain after converting the signal from the time domain using the Fast Fourier Transform (FFT) on the signal.
 The algorithm is then used in a simple Captcha security model on a webpage.
+For further details check the report PDF file.

 ## Installation
 1- to run this code through the demo website download these libraries: